Chen-MingChang/pytorch_YOLO_OpenVINO_demo/README.md

   --no_show             Optional.
 Don't show output
 ```

-Here we take yolov5s as an example, you can use the following command to run the demo.
+Here we take yolov5s as an example, we can use the following command to run the demo.

 ```
 python yolo__openvino_demo.py -m yolov5s.xml -i images/bus.jpg -at yolov5